What is a hardware diagnostic?

 Sometimes it may be a good idea to have a computer professional run a diagnostic check and any necessary repairs.

-See also What is computer assisted instruction?
+See also What is a flash drive?

 Internal diagnostic programs generally come from two places: the hardware driver or the computer’s operating system.
 They usually have a single purpose.
 These programs typically run in the background whenever a computer is running.
 Scans of an operating system check for anomalies in the responses it receives from the hardware, and often only find them after the hardware has already started to fail.
 Driver diagnostic systems pay more attention and often report strange behavior in a piece of hardware as soon as it becomes apparent, but only some hardware has such drivers.